 AMD is a trademark of Advanced Micro Devices, Inc. AMI is a trademark of American Megatrends, Inc. Award is a trademark of Award Software International, Inc. Cyrix is a trademark of Cyrix Corporation.
 IBM, PC/AT, PS/2, and VGA are trademarks of International Business Machines Corporation.
 Intel and Pentium are trademarks of Intel Corporation.
 Microsoft Windows® is a registered trademark of Microsoft Corp.
 SMC is a trademark of Standard Microsystems Corporation.
-RTL is a trademark of Realtek Semi-Conductor Co., Ltd. C&T is a trademark of Chips and Technologies, Inc. UMC is a trademark of United Microelectronics Corporation.
-ITE is a trademark of Integrated Technology Express, Inc. SIS is a trademark of Silicon Integrated Systems Corp.
+RTL is a trademark of Realtek Semi-Conductor Co., Ltd. C&T is a trademark of Chips and Technologies, Inc. UMC is a trademark of Integrated Technology Express, Inc. SIS is a trademark of Silicon Integrated Systems Corp.
 VIA is a trademark of VIA Technology, Inc.